tgormly/streaming-02-multiple-processes/README.md

 To get more help on the early tasks, see [streaming-01-getting-started](https://github.com/denisecase/streaming-01-getting-started).

-### Select All, Copy, Paste

-On Windows the select all, copy, paste hotkeys are:

-- CTRL a
-- CTRL c
-- CTRL v

-On a Mac the select all, copy, paste hotkeys are:

-- Command a
-- Command c
-- Command v

-Detailed copy/paste instructions (as needed)

-1. To use these keys to transfer your output into a file, clear the terminal, run the script, then click in the terminal to make it active.
-1. To select all terminal content, hold CTRL and the 'a' key together.
-1. To copy the selected content, hold CTRL and the 'c' key together.
-1. To paste, open the destination file (e.g. out0.py) for editing.
-1. Click somewhere in the destination file to make it the active window.
-1. Now hit CTRL a (both together) to select all of the destination file.
-1. Hit CTRL v (both together) to paste the content from your clipboard.

-Do a web search to find helpful videos on anything that seems confusing and share them in our discussion.

 ### Reading Error Messages

 Python has pretty helpful error messages.